Upper School Curriculum

 French III

-Building upon the skills learned in French I and II, French III students continue to work toward proficiency in reading, writing, speaking and listening to French.
+Building upon the skills learned in French I and II, French III students continue to work towards proficiency in reading, writing, speaking and listening to French.
 They have a strong understanding of the culture and geography of the French-speaking world.
-More emphasis is placed upon the details of vocabulary and grammar usage and the application of those rules through readings, composition and conversation in the target language.
-Students watch the final episodes of the video series they have been watching since French I and enjoy finding out what happens to the characters they have gotten to know so well.
+More emphasis is placed on the details of vocabulary and grammar usage and applying those rules through readings, composition and conversation in the target language.
 The teacher and students make an effort to use the target language as much as possible.
 To finish the year, students read a mystery novel written in French.

 Prerequisite: Completion of French II, with teacher recommendation